What Does A Dragon Tattoo Symbolize?

 Among these many meanings, there’s a commonality of the great positivity that a dragon tattoo has for the Japanese and for their culture, unlike western cultures, which can view dragons as an evil menace that must be killed.

-For the Yazuka, important Japanese crime groups that still exist today in Japan, the dragon is a common tattoo symbol.
+For the Yazuka, the dragon is a common Japanese tattoo symbol.

 The Yazuka believe that dragons symbolize the duality of heaven and Earth and that there is never a winner or loser in life because we all end up in the afterlife.

-It is also important to note that Yakuza dragon tattoos are placed on the upper part of the body because they believe dragons are rulers of the sky.
+It is also important to note that dragons in Yakuza tattoos are placed on the upper part of the body because they believe dragons are rulers of the sky.

 - Aztec Dragon Tattoo Meaning